sandersouza/OpenQUIZ/README.md

 - [ ] OAUTH / SSO Login with Google

 ## 🛠️ Setup Instructions
->[!IMPORTANT]
-> You need to select MongoDB version in .env ( instructions inside than )...
+You need to select MongoDB version in .env ( instructions inside than )...
 MongoDB 5.0 needs a CPU with AVX support, and with some old processors like XEON X5680 ( my fully functional old macpro 5,1 for example ), cannot be run it.
 Then I made 2 versions of compose.
 Build the stack and be happy 🎉

+**Docker** can be changed by any orchestrator with compose support like docker, podman and rancher desktop.
+Choose your, and change it in the command.
+My recommendation is PODMAN, fast, security, don't need root/admin to run, and other little good features, see it here [PODMAN](https://podman.io/).

 ```bash
 $ docker compose -up -d --build
 ```

+>[!IMPORTANT]
+> Rename **.env-example** and **docker-compose.yml-example** removing '**-example**' and adjust your parameters according your system, like passwords, authkeys, Bearrier Token, version of Mongo DB, sensible data and others; into helpers, the script gentoken.sh is an automatic bearier token generator, use ir from root diretory with command **helpers/gentoken.sh**.

 ## 🧪 How can I test?
 >[!NOTE]